MYSTERY SHOPPING JOBS

 5. How does shopping affect my taxes?

-As an independent contractor, and not an employee, you are legally responsible for claiming all income.
+As an independent contractor and not an employee, you are legally responsible for claiming all income.
 Save your check stubs in one place, or make a small spreadsheet with each earned amount to avoid year-end frustrations.
-If you do a lot of shops, or travel several miles to get to shops, keep track of your personal and business miles to deduct your mileage expenses.
+If you do a lot of shops or travel several miles to get to shops, keep track of your personal and business miles to deduct your mileage expenses.
 You can get a special auto mileage log at office supply stores for about $1.
 If you make more than $600/year from one company, they will send you a form 1099, which will state how much you have made for the year while working for them.
 Keep records anyway, just to double check that the information is correct.

 6. Can I take kids, friends or family with me when I shop?

 If there are a lot of details to remember, it may be easier to leave the younger kids with someone else until you have more experience.
 An older child or adult may be able to help you recall details, but emphasize to them how important it is not to give away your secret!
-I have taken my baby >to restaurant, oil change and retail shops with no problem.
-The restaurant was pretty challenging (that’s the case whether doing a shop or not!), but I had someone with me to help.
+I have taken my baby to a restaurant, oil change and retail shops with no problem.
+The restaurant was pretty challenging (that's the case whether doing a shop or not!), but I had someone with me to help.

 7. How do I submit a report to the company?